 You're probably wondering right now why an article about a simple process like peeling or de-shelling hard-boiled eggs should be published.
-And if you really do wonder why, then perhaps you should also try wondering why to some people this so simple task could hardly be done perfectly - or even just the right way.
+And if you really do wonder why, then perhaps you should also try wondering why, to some people, this simple task could hardly be done perfectly.

 I've included a photo of a poorly peeled egg just below.
 Check it out, and you will understand what I mean.

 Doesn't that look familiar?
-I'm sure it looks very familiar - otherwise why would you be so interested in reading this article right now.
-If it does look very familiar to you - or to anyone else who peels or de-shells hard boiled eggs like this, then this article is written for you and/or for them.
+I'm sure it looks very familiar (otherwise, why would you be so interested in reading this article right now).
+If it does look very familiar to you, then this article is written for you!

 Poorly Peeled Egg